-This page describes how to install FiftyOne in a virtual environment.
+This page describes how to create a Python virtual environment.

 Using a virtual environment is strongly recommended because it allows maintaining an isolated environment in which FiftyOne and its dependencies can be installed.
-FiftyOne has many dependencies, some versions of which may conflict with versions already installed on your machine.
+FiftyOne has a variety of dependencies, some versions of which may conflict with versions already installed on your machine.